-For teams that work on a typical 2-week agile sprint, using your CI server to reset your database (DB) after each run is complete is an easy way to ensure a clean testing environment for each run.
+For teams working on a typical two-week agile sprint cycle, using your CI server to reset your database (DB) is an easy way to ensure a clean test environment for each run.
 For more information, see Using the CLI for Continuous Integration.